ICELAND AURORA TRAVEL: budget-friendly tour

 Departure and individual transfer to Keflavík airport.
 There are at least two different transportation companies and taxis that offer frequent trips with pick-up from hotels or nearby bus-stops.

-NOTE: Itineraries may be subject to change at short notice during severe weather conditions and certain outdoor activities/day trips may be canceled during the winter season in Iceland.
+NOTE: Itineraries may be subject to change at short notice during severe weather conditions and certain outdoor activities/day trips may be cancelled during the winter season in Iceland.
 In these rare cases, where situations of force majeure apply, excursions/activities cannot be refunded but the local guides will try their best to find reasonable alternatives where and whenever possible.

 ICELAND AURORA TRAVEL - PRICE PER PERSON IN EUR